n0shake/blog/content/blog/friends/index.md

 #### 2. The One with the Memorial Service

 There' might be recency bias at play here, but this episode cracks me up.
 Ross and Chandler going back-and-forth writing ridiculous things on their college alumni website eventually leading Ross to organize a memorial service to see which of his high-school friends will show up is down-right hilarious.
 The other plot-line between Joey and Rachel concerning Hugsy is tight and equally hilarious.
-The episode was good because it banked upon previous story-lines (Chandler acting gay, Joey' fascination with Hugsy) while still exploring new scenarios.
+The episode was good because it banked upon previous story-lines (Chandler acting feminine and gay, Joey' fascination with Hugsy) while still exploring new scenarios.

 #### 1. The One with the Embryos